coderaiser/mystery/README.md

 ```

-You can find more at `lib/transforms`.
+You can find more examples at `lib/transforms`.

 ## License